-If these requirements are not fulfilled by the deadline each year, students will be assessed a late fee.
+If these requirements are not fulfilled by the deadline each year, students may be removed from their clinical placements (if applicable) and/or will be subject to a registration hold for winter term.

 For more detailed information about the UMSN Compliance Policy, including a list of the Undergraduate Compliance Requirements, see Chapter 5 and the Compliance Requirements section of the UMSN website.